uma-email/poc/README.md

 * Both authorization servers support the [OAuth 2.0 Token Exchange][5] extension of OAuth2.
 * The AS-RqP also acts as RqP's Identity Provider.
 * The AS-RqP publishes its metadata on a URL /.well-known/oauth-authorization-server (alternatively on /.well-known/openid-configuration).
-* The RqP Client is registered at the AS-RqP as a public or confidential client and acts as a Relying Party in a RqP's Identity Provider to obtain an access token with user claims.
+* The client is registered at the AS-RqP as a public or confidential client and acts as a Relying Party in a RqP's Identity Provider to obtain an access token with user claims.
-* The RqP Client is registered at the AS-RO as a public or confidential client.
+* The client is registered at the AS-RO as a public or confidential client.
 * The RO has set up the RS and registers its 'RS API' resource at the AS-RO according to the [UMA Federated Authorization][6] specification.

 Steps:

-1. The RqP directs the RqP Client to access the 'RS API' resource with no access token.
+1. The RqP directs the client to access the 'RS API' resource with no access token.
 2. Without an access token, the RS will return HTTP code 401 (Unauthorized) with a permission ticket.
-3. The RqP Client creates a ticket challenge derived from the permission ticket using the following transformation ticket_challenge = Base64URL-Encode(SHA256(ticket)).
+3. The client creates a ticket challenge derived from the permission ticket using the following transformation ticket_challenge = Base64URL-Encode(SHA256(ticket)).
-4. At the AS-RqP the RqP Client requests a claims token by presenting the access token with user claims and the created ticket challenge.
+4. At the AS-RqP the client requests a claims token by presenting the access token with user claims and the created ticket challenge.
 5. The AS-RqP returns the claims token.
-6. At the AS-RO the RqP Client requests an RPT by presenting the claims token and the permission ticket.
+6. At the AS-RO the client requests an RPT by presenting the claims token and the permission ticket.
 7. After an authorization assessment, it is positive, the AS-RO returns RPT.
-8. With the valid RPT the RqP Client tries to access the 'RS API'.
+8. With the valid RPT the client tries to access the 'RS API'.
 9. The RS validates the RPT, it is valid, the RS allow access the protected 'RS API' resource.

 ### OAuth2 profile